BITSapienza/.github/profile/README.md

 # How to run the project
 We offer two modalities of use:
 - Follow the Installation paragraph showed below.
 Only Backend and Frontend need to be downloaded if you want to restore a backup database with MongoDB.
 - Run the modules stand-alone.
-The commands that are needed to run to use the software without docker are listed in the omonimous sub-repositories, in relative README.md.
+You can use the docker-files to build locally or you can follow the commands listed in the omonimous sub-repositories, in relative README.md, for dev mode.

 # Installation
 - Install [Mongotools](https://www.mongodb.com/try/download/database-tools)